ConnorSweeneyDev/.config/readme.md

   ```
 - Paste the `$Env:USERPROFILE\.config\posh` folder to that location and run `oh-my-posh disable
   notice` to stop the annoying update message every so often.
-- Install a NerdFont by going [here](https://www.nerdfonts.com/font-downloads) and put the contents
-  in `C:\Fonts`, select all and right click then select "Install".
-You can delete the .ttf files
-  from the folder after you've installed them.
-- If you want my exact settings including the same font I use (CaskaydiaCove Nerd Font), you can
-  replace the following sections of your own `LocalState\settings.json` file with the ones from this
-  repository:
-  - The entire `actions` section.
-  - Everything between the `actions` section and the `profiles` section.
-  - The `defaults` section inside of the `profiles` section.
-  - Assuming you have it installed, everything inside the PowerShellCore section inside
-    the `profiles: list` section, except the `guid` and `source` fields.
-  - Everything below the `schemes` section.

-  If you don't want to install my font, you can still follow the above list but change the `font:
-  face` property inside the `defaults` to the name of the font you have installed.
-After doing all
-  of this, you can tweak other settings to your liking by using the settings gui in Windows
-  Terminal.
 - Paste the `$Env:USERPROFILE\.config\which` folder to that location and put it in your path.

 # Neovim